Ensembl/ensembl-hive/docs/running_pipelines/troubleshooting.rst

 The runWorker.pl script
 -----------------------

-The runWorker.pl script can be useful for observing the execution of a job or analysis within the context of a pipeline.
+The :ref:`runWorker.pl script <script-runWorker>` can be useful for observing the execution of a job or analysis within the context of a pipeline.
 This script directly runs a worker process in the environment (machine and environment variables) of the command line where it is run.
 When running a job using runWorker, STDERR and STDOUT can be viewed in the terminal, or redirected in the usual way.
 There are many command-line options to control the behaviour of runWorker.pl -- the following are a few that may be useful when invoking runWorker.pl to diagnose problems with a particular job or analysis:

    - -analyses_pattern and -analysis_id can be used to restrict the worker to claiming jobs from a particular analysis or class of analyses.
 Note that there is no guarantee of which job out of the jobs in those analyses will be claimed.
 It could be any READY job (or even a non-READY job if -force 1 is also specified).